Loading…

 Tamsin Ace

-Director, East Bank
+Director, East Bank, East Bank

 I am representing East Bank and London College of Fashion.
 East Bank is the UK’s newest Cultural Quarter at the heart of Queen Elizabeth Olympic Park; a brand-new destination for innovation, creativity and learning.
 Creating world-class experiences from BBC, Sadler’s Wells, UAL’s...
 Read More →